mkuangdotcom/Dream_Catcher/README.md

 <br>

 ## How It Works?
-Video Input: The system takes a video of a person sleeping as input.
+Video Input: The system takes a video of a person sleeping as input. <br>
-Head Detection: Using OpenCV and MediaPipe, the program detects the head and tracks its movement.
+Head Detection: Using OpenCV and MediaPipe, the program detects the head and tracks its movement. <br>
-Data Collection: The head movement data is collected and organized into a table using Pandas.
+Data Collection: The head movement data is collected and organized into a table using Pandas. <br>
-Visualization: The collected data is then visualized using Matplotlib to show the patterns and extent of head movements during sleep.
+Visualization: The collected data is then visualized using Matplotlib to show the patterns and extent of head movements during sleep. <br>
 <br>

 # Key Points in the Code
-Import Libraries: Essential libraries for computer vision, numerical computations, data manipulation, and visualization are imported.
+**Import Libraries:** Essential libraries for computer vision, numerical computations, data manipulation, and visualization are imported.

 ```sh
 import cv2